Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 8. Press Enter.

 # Credits #
-Project idea and JavaScript code comes from [Brian Design channel.](https://www.youtube.com/watch?v=f4fB9Xg2JEY&ab_channel=BrianDesign)
+- Project idea and JavaScript code comes from [Brian Design channel.](https://www.youtube.com/watch?v=f4fB9Xg2JEY&ab_channel=BrianDesign)
-The script loader order for EmailJS API comes from the relative lesson from the Code Institute.
+- The script loader order for EmailJS API comes from the relative lesson from the Code Institute.

 ### Content ###
-The quiz questions been choosen from [Food and Drink Quiz Website](https://www.funquizzes.uk/food-and-drink-quiz/).
+The quiz questions have been chosen from [Food and Drink Quiz Website](https://www.funquizzes.uk/food-and-drink-quiz/).

-### Media ###
-Images were taken from [Unsplash](https://unsplash.com/) website, where stored free high-resolution photos.

 ### Acknowledgements ###
 My mentor Spencer Barriball for his support.